The Hidden Cost of Healthcare Data Silos And How to Eliminate Them

 Healthcare organizations consistently lose millions because their most valuable asset—data—remains trapped in disconnected systems across their enterprise.

 Siloed databases aren’t just a technical inconvenience; They are a bleeding financial wound.
-Fraud, waste, and abuse (FWA) in healthcare, often enabled by data inaccuracies and silos, cost the U.S. healthcare system as much as $300 billion annually according to the National Health Care Anti-Fraud Association.
+Fraud, waste, and abuse (FWA) in healthcare, often enabled by data inaccuracies and silos, cost the U.S. healthcare system as much as $300 billion annually, according to the National Health Care Anti-Fraud Association.

 Despite generating 30% of the world's data volume, insurance providers typically leverage less than 15% of this information for strategic decisions.